Pupil Leadership Team

 Our Sports Leaders run a range of activities during lunchtimes.
 We have a timetabled schedule of events displayed on our Sports Board which communicates to the children which lunchtime activities will be ran on each day.
 The Sports Leaders are responsible for overseeing the activities and for ensuring that they run smoothly.

-At Inglehurst Junior School, our goal is to move away from a punitive culture to a restorative one, which has a greater focus on justice, and less on punishment.
+At IJS, our goal is to move away from a punitive culture to a restorative one, which has a greater focus on justice, and less on punishment.

 Restorative practices are used to create systems of change, which promote respect, repair relationships, and re-integrate rather than isolate pupils.
 By helping the child think through their behaviour, its consequences and what they can do to make it better, we encourage children to take responsibility for their own behaviour.